cyanchicken1/HackOHI-O/README.md

 Smart Routing Algorithm: Calculates the total trip time by adding four parts:

-Walk-to-Stop Time
+- Walk-to-Stop Time

-Wait-for-Bus Time (from live ETA)
+- Wait-for-Bus Time (from live ETA)

-Bus-Ride Time
+- Bus-Ride Time

-Walk-from-Stop Time
+- Walk-from-Stop Time

 Walk Time Comparison: Immediately see the estimated walking time for your trip.

 Real-time Building Search: Search and filter all 200+ OSU campus buildings from a clean UI.

-How It Works: The Routing Algorithm
+# How It Works: The Routing Algorithm

 When a user presses "Find Fastest Route," our app's brain (busrouting.js) gets to work.

-Run Two Queries: The app immediately runs two calculations at the same time:
+Run Two Queries: The app runs two calculations at the same time:

 Query A (Walk): Calls calculateWalkTime(), which uses the Haversine formula to get the distance in meters, divides it by an average walking speed (1.34 m/s), and saves the totalWalkTime.